Conference Venues

 You will find below a list of accommodations near to the campus.
 Alternative solutions may be found on the website www.airbnb.ca/Toronto.

-In any case, attendants are asked to make their own reservations, contacting the establishments directly.
+In any case, attendants are asked to make reservations by contacting the establishments directly.

 University Residences